 - Costs are committed and incurred at very different times.
 A committed cost is a cost that will be incurred in the future because of decisions that have already been made.
 Costs are incurred only when a resource is used.

-Typically, the following pattern of costs committed and costs incurred is observed:
+Typically, the following pattern of costs committed and costs incurred are observed:

-Conventional costing records costs only as they are incurred, but recording those costs is different to controlling those costs and performance management depends on cost control, not cost measurement.
+Conventional costing records costs only as they are incurred, but recording those costs is different from controlling those costs and performance management depends on cost control, not cost measurement.

 A company is planning a new product.
 Market research information suggests that the product should sell 10,000 units at $21.00/unit.
 The company seeks to make a mark-up of 40% product cost.
 It is estimated that the lifetime costs of the product will be as follows:

 The company estimates that if it were to spend an additional £15,000 on design, manufacturing costs/unit could be reduced.